ActiveCampaign/postmark.js/README.md

 ## License

-The Postmark Java Library is licensed under the **MIT** license.
-Please refer to the [LICENSE](https://github.com/wildbit/postmark-java/blob/master/LICENSE) for more information.
+The Postmark JavaScript Library is licensed under the **MIT** license.
+Please refer to the [LICENSE](https://github.com/wildbit/postmark.js/blob/master/LICENSE) for more information.